n1k0m0/BackLight/README.md

 Of course, you can use my source code and adapt it to your needs.
 If you have any questions, don't hesitate writing me :-)

-You have to change the definitions in Constants.cs as well as adapt the ESPServer.ino to your needs.
-In the ESPServer.ino you have to define your ssid and your wpa2-key.
-Also, you can change the listen port here.
-In the Constants.cs you have to adapt the ip address as well as the udp port accordingly.

 Schematics:

 The following figure shows the main setup I built for my tv.
 First, I only created a single strip going from the left downer corner to the top, then to the right, down, and back to the left.
 Since the LEDs at the end of the strip did not get enough power, I created a "circle" by soldering grounds and VCCs together.
 This allows my setup to light up the LEDs by 75%.
 I would suggest to also create two wires (VCC and ground) to the upper right corner, as shown in the schematics.
 And don't create a circle of the BUS wire (depicted as green wire in the figure).